Buenos Aires Midland Railway

-In 1948, the railways of Argentina were nationalised, the BAM becoming part of Belgrano Sur Line; the company closed as a result.
+After the railway nationalisation in Argentina in 1948, the BAM became part of Belgrano Sur Line, the company closing as a result.
 Today services on the line are operated by the state-owned company Trenes Argentinos, the concessionary of Puente Alsina-Marinos del Crucero General Belgrano branch.

 History

 Background

 In 1904, the Buenos Aires Province granted entrepreneur Enrique Lavalle a concession to build a metre gauge railway line between Puente Alsina and Carhué.
 The company and line were named "Buenos Aires Midland Railway", so the Lacroze Brothers registered the Spanish form "Ferrocarril Central de Buenos Aires".
 Works were led by ideologue Eduardo Casey, who had founded the city of Venado Tuerto some time before.